Last updated:

 Clinical Evaluations and Workup

-If seizure activity is seen or suspected – body shaking or staring spells, physicians may recommend an electroencephalogram (EEG), which is a test that measures the electrical activity of the brain and may show changes in brain function and help to detect seizures.
+If seizure activity is seen or suspected due to body shaking or staring spells, doctors may recommend an electroencephalogram (EEG), which is a test that measures the electrical activity of the brain and may show changes in brain function and help to detect seizures.

-Constipation is very common with Pitt-Hopkins and usually standard measures such as high fiber diets or laxatives are sufficient.
-If there is a significant problem with hyperventilation and/or apnea, advice from a pulmonologist should be sought as in some instances medications such as antiepileptic medications or acetazolamide have been helpful.
-Seizures that may occur are generally well controlled by anticonvulsants that can be individualized by a neurologist.
-Most individuals with Pitt-Hopkins will benefit from glasses and some may need surgery for crossed eyes that fail to self-correct.
+Constipation is very common with Pitt-Hopkins and usually standard measures such as high fiber diets or laxatives are sufficient for treatment.
+If there is a significant problem with hyperventilation and/or apnea, advice from a pulmonologist should be sought medications such as antiepileptic medications or acetazolamide have been helpful in some children.
+Seizures are generally well controlled by anticonvulsants that can be individualized by a neurologist.
+Most individuals with Pitt-Hopkins need glasses and some may need surgery for crossed eyes that fail to self-correct.
 Regular ophthalmology exams are recommended.

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.